simpeter/apd/docs/lab1.md

 Instantiate the `cse453repo` profile with 3 machines in `default` mode (you can keep using the experiment you created for assignment 1 if they are not expired.).

-Deploy DeathStarBench on all machines, running the hotel reservation workload, as in assignment 1.
+1. (for bare mental servers) Run `./start_docker.sh` to install and start docker.
+Deploy hotel reservation on all machines as in assignment 1.
 Then, run `sudo docker stack deploy --compose-file hotelreservation2.yml hotelreservation2` to start the second tenant.

+2. (For VMs) Run `start_vms.sh` to setup VMs and a virtual network on each CloudLab machine.
+Deploy hotel reservation on all VMs as in assignment 1.
+Then, run './start_vms2.sh` to set up the second VM on each machine.
+Deploy the hotel reservation on second VMs (use the same set of commands by replace `vm1` with `vm4`.)

-Finally, attach your client and start measuring with the default profile for hotel reservation using the `wrk2` client.
-Depending on the benchmark, different configurations are
+Depending on the benchmark, different configurations are useful:
-useful:

 1. Start both clients at roughly the same time, using two logins to your client machine.